ecupaio/personal-site/_drafts/upgrade-your-wordpress-site-with-jekyll.md

 ![render-blocking resources suggestion indicating Wordpress is the cause](/images/screen-shot-2021-12-03-at-11-12-00-am.png)

 Wordpress is such a common culprit in slowing down load times, Google has a specific error message for them and took care to include their branding.
 Your Wordpress website functions with a menagerie of plugins that all require their own code (CSS and JS) to run which will load on every single page on your site regardless of if they're used or not.
+Also to note, Google factors in your mobile site speed in page rankings so it's very important that your site is optimized to be seen by users.

 ### Client-side vs Server-side